ADGEfficiency/energy-py-linear/README.md

 - heat pumps,
 - renewable (wind & solar) generators.

-Assets & sites can be optimized to either maximize profit or minimize carbon emissions, or a user defined custom objective function.
+Assets can be optimized to either maximize profit or minimize carbon emissions, or for user defined custom objective functions.
+Custom constraints can be used to further constrain asset behaviour.

+A site is a collection of assets that can be optimized together.
+Sites can use custom objectives and constraints.

 Energy balances are performed on electricity, high, and low temperature heat.
+This means `energypylinear` can model thermal assets like combined heat and power generators, boilers, and heat pumps, alongside electric assets such as batteries, electric vehicles or renewable generators.

 ## Setup